 Any help would be greatly appreciated!

-1) Modal auxiliaries do not require att: böra, kunna, lär, måste, skola, torde, vilja.
+1) Modal auxiliaries - no att: böra, kunna, lär, måste, skola, torde, vilja.

 2) Other verbs that behave like modal auxiliaries - no att: behöva, bruka, få, hoppas, lova, låta, råka, tänka, tyckas, synas, försöka, orka, slippa, töras, våga, önska.
 Notice that få can be used in two different meanings: a) Du får inte köra så fort = You may not drive so fast. b) Han fick mig att gråta = He made me cry.

-3) Ordinary verbs that do not require att: börja, sluta, besluta, lära, lära sig
+3) Ordinary verbs that are used without att: börja, sluta, besluta, lära, lära sig

 4) Object + infinitive - no att: Låt alla blommor blomma = Let all flowers bloom. / Vi såg honom gömma plånboken = We saw him hide the wallet.